strakova/gec_tool_comparison/README.md

 git clone https://github.com/strakova/gec_tool_comparison
 ```

-2. Download the GECCCC corpus into the `GECCC` directory, and unzip it:
+2. Download the GECCC corpus into the `GECCC` directory, and unzip it:

 ```sh
 mkdir GECCC